 We screen candidates’ applications before inviting the individuals to schedule an interview.
 We participate in the Electronic Residency Application System (ERAS) so the screening process will be based on information available through that system.
 After screening, we will offer face-to-face interviews to candidates whose abilities, personal interests and needs best match this program’s philosophy and curriculum.
 Interviews begin in early October, and are conducted through the end of January each year.
 Spouses and significant others are welcome and are encouraged to come with the applicant at the time of the interview.

-**Due to COVID 19, the 2020 interview season will all be virtual and interviews will take place from early November through mid to late January.
+**The 2021 interview season will all be virtual and interviews will take place from early October through mid to late January.

 Complete applications consist of all of the following: